-FGC Section 8276.4 required the composition of the DCTF to include 27 Members representing the following interests: seventeen (17) elected Members representing commercial fishing interests; one (1) voting Member and one (1) non-voting Member representing sport fishing interests; two (2) Members representing crab processing interests; one (1) Member representing commercial passenger fishing vessel (CPFV) interests; two (2) Members representing nongovernmental organization (NGO) interests; one (1) representative of University of California Sea Grant; and two (2) representatives of the CDFW.
+FGC Section 8276.4 required the composition of the DCTF to include 27 Members representing the following interests: seventeen (17) elected Members representing commercial fishing interests; one (1) voting Member and one (1) non-voting Member representing sport fishing interests; two (2) Members representing crab processing interests; one (1) Member representing commercial passenger fishing vessel (CPFV) interests; two (2) Members representing organization (NGO) interests; one (1) representative of University of California Sea Grant; and two (2) representatives of the CDFW.
 (See Table 1.
 Membership of the Dungeness crab task force)

-- 3.1.1.
-DCTF Members Collectively, Members of the DCTF will provide recommendations on Dungeness crab management issues and topics including, but not necessarily limited to, those listed in FGC Section 8276.4, as well as the content of the final report.
-Members have responsibilities to: - 3.1.1.1 Identify, assess, and review: meeting topics, DCTF informational needs, and sources of information that are relevant and appropriate to DCTF discussions and recommendations, and draft and final DCTF deliverables; - 3.1.2 Be fully engaged in DCTF activities; - 3.1.3 Arrive at each meeting prepared to discuss agenda items.
-This includes reviewing materials and information distributed in advance of the meeting; - 3.1.4 Represent the perspectives and interests of his/her respective constituencies and or organizations.
+A. DCTF Members - Collectively, Members of the DCTF will provide recommendations on Dungeness crab management issues and topics including, but not necessarily limited to, those listed in FGC Section 8276.4, as well as the content of the final report.
+Members have responsibilities to:

+- Identify, assess, and review: meeting topics, DCTF informational needs, and sources of information that are relevant and appropriate to DCTF discussions and recommendations, and draft and final DCTF deliverables. - b.
+Be fully engaged in DCTF activities. - Arrive at each meeting prepared to discuss agenda items.
+This includes reviewing materials and information distributed in advance of the meeting; - Represent the perspectives and interests of his/her respective constituencies and or organizations.
 Be available to his/her constituencies and/or organizational colleagues between DCTF meetings.
-Keep his/her organizations and/or constituents informed about the DCTF process, discussions, and recommendations through various means of networking and interaction, as appropriate; - 3.1.5 Negotiate with other DCTF Members to evaluate and decide among various alternatives; - 3.1.6 Serve on topic or geographic-specific Workgroups (as allowed by the legislation See below for further description); - 3.1.7 Work in partnership with an Alternate Member (Alternate) (see Section 3.2 for further description) including but not limited to providing regular updates of DCTF activities, including Alternates in discussions and consideration of pending DCTF recommendations and decisions, ensuring that the Alternate is prepared to represent the perspective of the organization and/or constituency at a DCTF meeting or Workgroup Meeting; and - 3.1.8 Attend each meeting (as feasible) and notify the Administrative Team as soon as possible if they can not attend.
+Keep his/her organization and/or constituents informed about the DCTF process, discussions, and recommendations through various means of networking and interaction, as appropriate; - e.
+Negotiate with other DCTF Members to evaluate and decide among various alternatives; - f.
+Serve on topic or geographic-specific Workgroups (as allowed by the legislation See below for further description); - g.
+Work in partnership with an Alternate Member (Alternate) (see Section 3.2 for further description) including but not limited to providing regular updates of DCTF activities, including Alternates in discussions and consideration of pending DCTF recommendations and decisions, ensuring that the Alternate is prepared to represent the perspective of the organization and/or constituency at a DCTF meeting or Workgroup Meeting; and - h.
+Attend each meeting (as feasible) and notify the Administrative Team as soon as possible if they cannot attend.

 Elections for commercial fishing representatives will be held every three years in each port, on a staggered basis across ports, as described in FGC Section 8276.4.
-Non-commercial fishing Members will be appointed by the Chair of the OPC when a Member steps down or is removed.
+Non commercial fishing Members will be appointed by the Chair of the OPC when a Member steps down or is removed.
 CDFW appoints the members representing CDFW, and the University of California Sea Grant appoints the member representing the University of California Sea Grant.